The Basics of VBM

 When can voters expect to receive their Mail-in Ballot for the November 3rd General Election?

 In previous elections, mail-in ballots were mailed to VBM voters starting 45 days before each election.
-All VBM voters who previously applied to receive Vote By Mail in all future elections should have their ballots starting September 19, 2020.
+All VBM voters who previously applied to receive Vote By Mail in all future elections should have their ballots starting the first week of October, 2020.

 Are you registered to vote?